doctrine/doctrine-laminas-hydrator/docs/en/basic-usage.rst

 often be the case with a User and BlogPost example), or it can be created.
 The DoctrineHydrator natively supports both cases.

-Existing entity in the association
+Existing Entity in the Association
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 When the association’s entity already exists, all you need to do is